 Obsidian’s Zoom integration lets security teams not only monitor who is using the service, but how they are using it.
 Obsidian generates insights and alerts related to a variety of risks and threats:

 Support for Zoom in the Obsidian platform is available today to customers.
 Zoom customers can get started in minutes by connecting their organization’s Zoom account to the Obsidian service.
-Obsidian offers a free, no-obligation two-week trial.
-Learn more about the Obsidian Cloud Detection and Response platform online or sign up for a free trial.
+Learn more about the Obsidian Cloud Detection and Response platform online.